sofiia-chorna/cgan-fashion-mnist/README.md

 ### Architecture
 The architecture and implementation wholy follow the CGAN paper [1], including the choice of optimizers, schedulers, hyperparameters etc. As mentioned in the paper, the Maxout activation [2] is used for the discriminator.

-For logging, I tried to use [Weight & Biases](https://wandb.ai/site/), and indeed it does suprisingly great plots with all possible statistics.
+For logging, I tried to use [Weight & Biases](https://wandb.ai/site/), and indeed it does suprisingly great plots with all possible statistics for the training.

 #### Analysis
-To analyse the generated data sets, I used dimentionality reduction analysis with the classical PCA and FID metric.
+To analyse the generated data sets, I used a FID metric and a dimentionality reduction analysis with the classical PCA.

 ### Results with the architecture proposed in [1]
 TODO